git-bee/janSQL/doc/4_component.md

 * janSQLStrings.pas
 * mwStringHashList.pas

-Then you create the component as described in TjanSQL creation. *[Todo: make here link to TjanSQL creation]*
+Then you create the component as described in [TjanSQL Creation](4_component.md#442-tjansql-creation).

 ### 4.3 janSQLStrings